Xilinx/mlir-aie/tutorials/tutorial-3/README.md

 %lock13_11 = AIE.lock(%tile13, 11)
 ```
 Each tile has 16 locks and each lock is in one of two states (acquired, released) and one of two values (0, 1).
-> By default, we tend to assume (value=0 is a "write", value=1 is "read").
-But there is no real definition of these values.
-The only key thing to remember is that lock value start and is reset into the release val=0 state.
-Which means an acquire=0 will always succeed first while an acquire=1 needs the lock state to be release=1 to succeed.
-Once acquired, a lock can be released to the 0 or 1 state.
+> By convention, we associate value=0 with an 'unused' buffer and value=1 with a 'used' buffer, but there is no intrinsic semantics to these values.
+The key thing to remember is that locks are initialized at reset with the value=0, and code will typically acquire with value=0 before writing into a buffer.
+Code that acquires with value=1 will typically block until some other code releases the lock with value=1.

-The 16 locks in a tile are accessible by it's the same 3 cardinal neighbors that can access the tile's local memory.
-This is to ensure all neighbors that can access the local memory can also access the locks.
+The 16 locks in a tile are accessible in the same way that local memories are.
+This is ensures that all neighbors that can access the local memory can also access the corresponding locks.

 To use the lock, we call the `useLock` operation either inside a `core` operation or `mem/ shimDMA` operation.
 ```